avanathan/bio/README.md

 * Enabling the teams to move faster to AWS (Training, Mentoring, Building Shared Libraries, [Sceptre](https://github.com/cloudreach/sceptre))
 * Providing Architecture for migrating Developers from OAuth 1 to OAuth 2
 * Helping the teams to decompose and build isolated services with polyglot persistence model * Being application security champion for the team
 * Mentored Sr/Staff engineers to become better in AWS and Distributed systems with a goal of making my "Architect" role redundant.

 #### Principal Software Engineer at Intuit (January 2014 - Dec 2016)
-* Drove the initiative "break the monolith" for QuickBooks Payroll.
+* Drove the initiative "break the monolith" for [QuickBooks Payroll](https://payroll.intuit.com).
 * Decomposed a logical slice of the application into RESTFul service - a pattern for the team to continue
 * Instrumental in on-boarding the team we acquired - ItDuzzit into [Intuit AppConnect](https://appconnect.intuit.com) - a cloud integration platform (similar to IFTTT) hosted on AWS.
 * Scaled the application into isolated clusters based on their logical functions.
 No. of transactions improved from few 10s to 250 API calls per second.
 This platform was used for building Apps to connect QuickBooks customers to external applications in the likes of Paypal & Square (Spring, Jersey, MySQL RDS, AWS S3 & DynamoDB).
 * Implementing Node Manager to manage health of services & self heal in a pool of servers
+* Building tools to collect metrics on DB calls (using AOP) and influencing team to challenge the status quo
 * Cloud steward for taking multiple projects from internal Data Centers to Public Cloud (AWS).
 Solid sense for security, resiliency, metrics, high availability and disaster recovery (HADR)

 #### Staff Software Engineer, Platform & Infrastructure at Intuit (August 2011 - Dec 2013)